-- 38. Our Client is disappointed that the Council has chosen to reduce its housing requirement during the evolution of the Plan, from 570 dpa at the Preferred Options Stage to the 486 dpa now proposed.
-They consider this to be a backwards step which goes against the Vision and growth aspirations advocated by the Plan and its evidence base. - 39.
-Our Client would re-iterate their conclusions above, in that a significant uplift in the housing requirement, based upon historic delivery rates and economic evidence, would be fully justified, and would ensure that the Council can meet the development needs of its residents whilst also delivering the growth and prosperity it desires.
-This ensure that the Local Plan is positively prepared and effective.
+- 41. As set out within their earlier Representations, our Client is disappointed that the Council has chosen to reduce its housing requirement during the evolution of the Plan, from 570 dpa at the Preferred Options Stage to the 486 dpa now proposed.
+They consider this to be a backwards step which goes against the Vision and growth aspirations advocated by the Plan and its evidence base, as highlighted above. - 42.
+We re-iterate our conclusions at Q5 and Q6 above, in that a significant uplift in the housing requirement, based upon historic delivery rates and economic evidence would be fully justified, and would ensure that the Council can meet the development needs of its residents whilst also delivering the growth and prosperity it desires; ensuring that the two are aligned and that the Local Plan is therefore positively prepared and effective.